fragcolor-xyz/shards/docs/docs/reference/shards/lisp/misc.md

 ## run

-Executes all the wires that have been scheduled on a given `mesh`.
+Executes all the Wires that have been scheduled on a given `Mesh`.

-`(run <params>)` takes two arguments: name of the mesh, and mesh iteration interval (no. of seconds between two mesh iterations).
+`(run <params>)` takes two arguments: name of the Mesh, and Mesh iteration interval (no. of seconds between two Mesh iterations).

-*An optional 3rd argument defines the maximum mesh iterations to run.
+*An optional 3rd argument defines the maximum Mesh iterations to run.
 This argument is a debug parameter - do not use for production.*

 === "Code"

     ```clojure linenums="1"
-    ;; define a mesh (main)
+    ;; define a Mesh (main)
     (defmesh main)
-    ;; define a looped wire
+    ;; define a looped Wire
     (defloop wire-hi
         (Msg "Hello World!"))
-    ;; define a non-looped wire
+    ;; define a non-looped Wire
     (defwire wire-bye
         (Msg "Goodbye World"))
-    ;; schedule both the wires on this mesh
+    ;; schedule both the Wires on this Mesh
     (schedule main wire-hi)
     (schedule main wire-bye)
-    ;; run the mesh to execute scheduled wires
+    ;; run the Mesh to execute scheduled Wires
-    ;; time between mesh iterations - 0.02 secs
+    ;; time between Mesh iterations - 0.02 secs
-    ;; max mesh iterations allowed - 5
+    ;; max Mesh iterations allowed - 5
     (run main 0.02 5)
     ;; The last two args  may also be passed as mathematical expressions
     ;; (run main (/ 1 50) (+ 2 3))